 It is nearly 7 a.m. on this Sunday morning.
 I have been up for close to ninety minutes.
 This is my schedule.
 I have come to the conclusion that sleeping in is overrated.
 This is my day off and one hears a lot about how others relish the chance to “sleep in” on their off days.
 I can’t, even if I try, I can’t.
 So, I get up and make coffee.
 Or, I simply warm up the leftovers from the day before and get to work.
 I always, always, always have a cup of coffee near me when I write.

 One indisputable answer is no. No coffee, no Starbucks.
-No Starbucks, no Tripio https://tinyurl.com/y6tfe6he .
+No Starbucks, no Tripio.
 Starbucks did not invent coffee of course and I drank plenty of coffee before Starbucks was available.
-In Tripio, Jay even refers to a coffee house where he was working before he moved to Chicago.
+In Tripio, Jay even refers to a coffee house where he was working before he moved to Chicago, the long gone Oregon Street Coffee House in Dayton, Ohio.
 Even after Jay is working at Starbucks he often goes to favorite coffee house that “sat on an alley under the El tracks”.
-I come by my love of coffee honestly.
+As you can see, I come by my love of coffee honestly.
 Hey, I loved coffee before it was trendy and pricey.

 And I am not alone!
-The spectacular growth of Starbucks confirms this.
+The spectacular growth of Starbucks and the interest in a coffee culture it begat, confirms this.
 If you are reading this blog with a cup of coffee nearby, then drink up!
-If you are doing so at your local Starbucks then that’s even better.
-Better because I hope you will appreciate both your own coffee and your Starbucks for having read this post.
+If you are reading this and nodding your head in agreement, then I have done my job with this post.

 “May I help who’s next?”